Former World MotoGP Champion Marquez To Join Gresini Racing - UrduPoint

 Lombok, (APP - UrduPoint / Pakistan Point News - 12th Oct, 2023) Marc Marquez will join Ducati satellite team Gresini Racing for the 2024 season, the team said Thursday, days after it was announced he would leave Honda, where he won six world MotoGP titles.

+The announcement comes ahead of the Indonesian MotoGP on the resort island of Lombok, with just six races left in the season with the Japanese team.

-"The Gresini Family is pleased to announce the arrival of Marc Marquez for the 2024 season," the team said in a statement on the MotoGP website.
+"The Gresini Family is pleased to announce the arrival of Marc Marquez for the 2024 season," his new team said in a statement on the MotoGP website.

 "Starting next season, he will be the new standard bearer of Gresini Racing MotoGP alongside his brother Alex," it said.

-The 30-year-old Spaniard, who has been hampered by injury since the start of the 2020 season, had one year left on a four-year deal with Honda.
+The 30-year-old Spaniard, who has been hampered by injury since the start of the 2020 season, had one year left of his four-year deal with Honda.

 Both parties agreed to go their separate ways a year early.